elias-ba/ask/docs/QUICKSTART.md

 ask --fn parse_logs "extract error lines from log files"
 ```

-ASK creates a bash function you can use forever:
+ask creates a bash function you can use forever:

 ```bash
 source ~/.config/ask/functions.sh